Jlyon6984/GroupProject-2/README.md

 verify_password()

 # Further Documentation
-All tasks are stored in a Json file called tasks.json We implemented Colorama to add color to the text in the terminal.
+All tasks are stored in a Json file called tasks.json.

+Colorama was implemented into the program to add color to the text in the terminal.
 When completing an action, the result of that action will be written in green.
+If an action is not completed due to an invalid option or the status of the task is incomplete, the message will be written in red.

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first